 I really really enjoyed visiting Galway Wind Way.
 We were lucky to have the sun shining and blue skies.
 It was great to be out in the fresh air with the sounds of birds in the trees and the faint hum of windmills in the air.
 A great day out I highly recommend.

 This is great for a Social Distancing day out: In this current state of worry, uncertainty and fear, being stuck indoors can really add to anxieties.
-Although we have to stay pretty cooped up, it can really negatively effect your mental health.
+Although we have to stay pretty cooped up, it can really negatively affect your mental health.
 While I do not recommend leaving your home for unnecessary reasons, getting out and walking in nature I would say is pretty much a need right now (if within your 5km limit).

 Stay safe everyone.